burlster1980/arupcodev060/content/creating-modules/quotation.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>Best practice</h2>
-			<p>In this section, you will find guidance and advice on how to best utilise the 'Quote' module.</p>
+			<p>In this section, you will find guidance and advice on how to best utilise the 'Quotation' module.</p>
 			<p>It includes examples illustrating how to use and display the module.</p>
 			<h5>Recommended use</h5>
 			<ul class="featureList">
-				<li class="tick">To highlight the viewpoint of Arup staff, clients or people who have worked with us</li>
+				<li class="tick">To highlight the viewpoint of Arup staff</li>
 				<li class="tick">Works best when the image relates to quote which has been overlaid, and is not obstructed with the addition of the quote box</li>
 				<li>Works best when the selected quote is not too long, if the quote is very long this will stretch the image and be too consuming for the user to scroll through the page.</li>
 			</ul>